lividhen/Klipper-Ender-3-V3-KE/README.md

 Please read ALL of this before even opening a terminal.
 If you find any issues please open an issue to let me know!

 ## Building klipper
-To build klipper for the MCU on the printer's mainboard you can use the following and the instructions in the (klipper repo)[]:
+To build klipper for the MCU on the printer's mainboard you can use the following and the instructions in the [klipper repo](https://github.com/Klipper3d/klipper):

 ```
 [*] Enable extra low-level configuration options